envourie/auto-annotated-portfolio/content/pages/projects/project-three.md

 ---
 > "Memories warm you up from the inside.
 But they also tear you apart." - Osamu Dazai

-looking back at moments from my life always brings a sense of nostalgia. school has been a mix of experiences—some days were filled with laughter, while others felt endless. junior high was a time of change, figuring things out, making friends, and dealing with academic pressure. there were fun moments like school trips, group projects, and inside jokes that still make me smile, but also challenges like exams and keeping up with responsibilities.
+looking back at moments from my life always makes me feel nostalgic. school was a mix of fun and challenges—some days were full of laughter, while others felt really long. junior high was a time of change, making friends, learning new things, and dealing with schoolwork. there were fun times like school trips, group projects, and jokes with friends, but also hard times like studying for tests and keeping up with assignments. elementary school was much easier, with lots of playing, running around, and small adventures like class parties and storytelling during lunch.

-kidzania was a unique experience, getting to pretend to be an adult, trying out different jobs, and feeling a sense of independence. i remember walking around, eager to try new activities, and earning kidzania currency that felt so important at the time. it was like stepping into a miniature version of the real world but with all the fun and none of the pressure.
+kidzania was such a cool experience. pretending to be an adult, trying out different jobs, and feeling independent was exciting. i remember walking around, excited to try new activities and earn kidzania money, which felt so important back then. it was like a small version of the real world but way more fun and without stress.

-photography is something that has stayed with me over the years. capturing small moments, interesting angles, and the way light transforms a scene has always fascinated me. sometimes i take random pictures just because they make me happy, and looking back at them feels like revisiting a memory. photos have a way of telling stories without words, preserving emotions and details that might otherwise fade. sometimes it's about aesthetics, but other times, it's about holding onto a feeling or a moment that I never want to forget.
+photography is something i’ve loved for a long time. capturing little moments, interesting angles, and how light changes a scene is always fun for me. sometimes i take random pictures just because they make me happy. looking back at them feels like reliving a memory. photos tell stories without words, keeping emotions and details alive that might be forgotten. sometimes i take pictures just because they look nice, but other times, it’s about saving a feeling or moment that i never want to forget.

->
 > "The best way to keep a prisoner from escaping is to make sure he never knows he's in prison."
->
->